dduwab/sclDocs/docs/Alterations/Bezier.md

 ## Properties

 - **where** clause lists properties of the Bezier alteration.
 Here they are:
-  - completion={routine} the name of a routine to run with the sprite is finished following all the laps of the curve.
+  - completion={routine|alteration} the name of a routine or alteration to run with the sprite is finished following all the laps of the curve.
   - laps={number} how many times sprite should follow the path.
 For unlimited, use a high number like 99999999
   - orientation={none|normal|tangent} indicates how to angle the sprite on the path
   - path={"x,y "...} a series of points separated by spaces.
 The first two points are guides leading from start.
 Do not put a linefeed inside the path value.